 What is a Compact Disc?

 Data on a CD is encoded with the help of a laser beam that etches tiny indentations (or bumps, if you will) on its surface.
 A bump, in CD terminology, is known as a pit and represents the number 0.
-Similarly, the lack of a bump (known as a land) represents the number 1.
+Similarly, the lack of a bump (known as land) represents the number 1.

 But why exactly does this happen?
 Why are scratched CDs harder to read / access?

-How does a CD Work?
+How does a CD work?

 CDs store information digitally, i.e., with the help of millions of 1s and 0s.
 Data on a CD is encoded with the help of a laser beam that etches tiny indentations (or bumps, if you will) on its surface.
-A bump, in CD terminology, is known as a pit, and represents the number 0.
-Similarly, the lack of a bump (known as a land) represents the number 1.
-Hence, a laser beam can encode the required data into a compact disc by using pits and lands (0 and 1, respectively).
+A bump, in CD terminology, is known as a pit and represents the number 0.
+Similarly, the lack of a bump (known as land) represents the number 1.
+Hence, a laser beam can encode the required data into a compact disc using pits and lands (0 and 1, respectively).

 How does a CD player work?